dwiameliaa/NFA-Eksternal-CSS/README.md

 # NFA-Eksternal-CSS
-This is an assignment on the use of external CSS
+This is an assignment on using external CSS to create a layout